Fixing the fundamental problems of today’s remote meetings

 Scheduling is often a manual and cumbersome process for traditional remote meetings, but Remeet does the heavy lifting for you so you can focus on what matters.

 Meetings are most efficient when they stick to a single topic.
 Meet with the right people for the right amount of time so you can focus on execution.
-And meets tend to start on time when everyone can see who has joined and who hasn’t (peer pressure, anyone?), plus automatic Slack reminders if someone’s late.
+And topics tend to start on time when everyone can see who has joined and who hasn’t (peer pressure, anyone?), plus automatic Slack reminders if someone’s late.
 Parkinson’s law says that work expands to fill the time allotted, and the same is true for meetings.
 When you reduce that “typical” 60 minute meeting down to 15 minutes, amazing things happen.
 Tardiness goes away (5 minutes late to an hour-long meeting means the meeting hasn’t really even started yet).
 The most important things get discussed first, and there’s no time for politics or posturing.
 The best thing you can do for meeting productivity is come up with the minimum amount of time you think you’ll need to discuss everything, and then cut that number in half.
 Productivity both in and out of your meetings will skyrocket!

 Traditional remote meeting recordings are long, and minutes are hard to track.
 In contrast, 40% of Remeet users watch at least 1 recording a week — something that just doesn’t happen with traditional remote meeting recordings.